-|Important: If you use Right Networks to host your company file, learn more about how to install a new version of QuickBooks Desktop.
+|Important: If you use Rightworks to host your company file, learn more about how to install a new version of QuickBooks Desktop.

-Step 2: Prep your company file
+Step 1: Prep your company file

 - Press F2 to open the Product Information window.

 Important: Do you keep your company files on a server?
 Move your company files to your computer's local hard drive.
 You can move them back after you open them in the new version of QuickBooks Desktop.

-Step 3: Upgrade your company file
+Step 2: Update your company file

 - Open your new version of QuickBooks Desktop.

-- Select Open a company file, then Next.
-If you have a backup company file (QBB) instead of a company file (QBW), select Restore a backup copy and then Local backup.
+If you have a backup company file (QBB) instead of a company file (QBW), select Restore a backup copy.

 Note: If you can't find your company file, open the Windows Start menu and then File Explorer.
 Search for your company file by name or the .qbw file extension.
 If you still can't find it, make sure it's not hidden.

-- Before you upgrade, QuickBooks automatically creates a backup of your existing company file.
+Optional: QuickBooks automatically creates a backup of your existing company file.
 You can select Change this default location to save the backup in a specific folder.

-- Select Update Now to start the upgrade.
+- Select Update Now.

 - When QuickBooks finishes, select Done.